luyadev/luya/docs/guide1.0/install.md

 ### Ask us!

-When you have Problems with installing *LUYA* or have unexpected errors or strange behaviors, let us know and [Issue on GitHub](https://github.com/luyadev/luya/issues) or [Join the Gitter Chat](https://gitter.im/luyadev/luya) we love your Feedback!
+When you have problems with installing *LUYA* or have unexpected errors or strange behaviors, let us know by creating an [issue on GitHub](https://github.com/luyadev/luya/issues) or [Join the Gitter Chat](https://gitter.im/luyadev/luya) we would loved to have your Feedback!

 [![Join the chat at https://gitter.im/luyadev/luya](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/luyadev/luya?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)